 On December 30, 2020, the Company entered into a three-year, \$50.0 million, revolving loan and standby letter of credit facility agreement, which was amended and restated on December 3, 2021 in connection with the closing of the Business Combination, further amended and restated on December 15, 2022, and amended on each of June 29, 2023 and September 26, 2023 (i.e., the Revolving Credit Facility).
 Among other things, the Revolving Credit Facility provided for the issuance of up to \$15.5 million of standby letters of credit, which were issued during the three months ended March 31, 2021 in favor of certain of the Company's landlords.
-The Company had outstanding letters of credit of \$15.5 million under the Revolving Credit Facility at both March 31, 2024 and December 31, 2023.
+The Company had outstanding letters of credit of \$15.5 million under the Revolving Credit Facility at December 31, 2023 (none at June 30, 2024, as described below).

-On February 21, 2024, in connection with the Disposition discussed within Note 19 herein, the Company terminated the Revolving Credit Facility, except for the \$15.5 million in letters of credit outstanding, which were cash collateralized in the amount of \$17.1 million and resulted in restricted cash classification on the condensed consolidated balance sheet.
-The letters of credit bear interest at a rate equal to the Secured Financing Overnight Rate (SOFR) Index, plus a margin of 3.75% on the undrawn amount of letters of credit (the implied interest rate was 9% as of March 31, 2024).
+On February 21, 2024, in connection with the Disposition discussed within Note 19 herein, the Company terminated the Revolving Credit Facility, except for the \$15.5 million in letters of credit outstanding.
+However, during the second quarter of 2024, the Company terminated the \$15.5 million in letters of credit outstanding under the Revolving Credit Facility, resulting in the full termination of the Revolving Credit Facility.